xotosphere/xotoboil-multifront-webpack/README.md

 ##  Overview

-The xotoboil-simple-multifront project provides a scalable solution for managing multiple frontend modules within a single repository.
+The xotoboil-multifront-webpack project provides a scalable solution for managing multiple frontend modules within a single repository.
 Leveraging tools like webpack and module federation, the project enables seamless development and deployment workflows.
 With specialized configurations for each package, such as the home section, developers can efficiently build, serve, and bundle frontend components.
 By orchestrating parallel executions and maintaining dependencies, the project simplifies the creation of complex and dynamic user interfaces across various views, enhancing overall user experience and productivity.

 ---